lynnfaraday/aresmush.com/_root/tutorials/config/demographics.md

       width: 15
       title: Position

-A complete description of all available fields can be found in the "who_fields" option in the [Who/Where Configuration](/tutorials/config/who).
+A complete description of all available fields - and how to create custom fields - can be found in the "who_fields" option in the [Who/Where Configuration](/tutorials/config/who).